Sadly, tick paralysis is one of the most common but preventable causes of death in dogs and cats in Victoria, NSW and Queensland.

 Firstly, call the vet and ask them for their advice.
-There is ongoing debate amongst veterinarians about the best way to remove a tick and the method below may not be what your dog’s vet recommends.
+There is an ongoing debate amongst veterinarians about the best way to remove a tick, and the method below may not be what your dog’s vet recommends.
 Seeking up-to-date and expert veterinary advice could make all the difference in a serious situation.

 After the tick has been removed, your dog must be seen by a vet.
 Even if your best friend is behaving perfectly normally, it may become paralysed hours or even days after the bite due to residual toxin in the bloodstream.
 Wounds from tick bites can develop a secondary bacterial infection that, if left uncleaned or untreated, can become nasty.